-In connection with the Quarterly Report of American Equity Investment Life Holding Company (the "Company") on Form 10-Q for the period ended June 30, 2019 as filed with the Securities and Exchange Commission on or about the date hereof (the "Report"), I, John M. Matovina, Chief Executive Officer and President of the Company, certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:
+In connection with the Quarterly Report of American Equity Investment Life Holding Company (the "Company") on Form 10-Q for the period ended September 30, 2019 as filed with the Securities and Exchange Commission on or about the date hereof (the "Report"), I, John M. Matovina, Chief Executive Officer and President of the Company, certify, pursuant to 18 U.S.C. § 1350, as adopted pursuant to § 906 of the Sarbanes-Oxley Act of 2002, that:

-1. The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and 2.
-The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
-Date: August 8, 2019 By: /s/ JOHN M. MATOVINA John M. Matovina, Chief Executive Officer and President (Principal Executive Officer)
+1. .
+The Report fully complies with the requirements The Report fully complies with the requirements of section 13(a) or 15(d) of the Securities Exchange Act of 1934; and 2.
+The information contained in the Report fairly pr The information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+Date: November 8, 2019 Ву: /s/ JOHN M. MATOVINA John M. Matovina, Chief Executive Officer and President (Principal Executive Officer)